lantua/CommonCoding/Sources/LNTBinaryCoder/Format.md

 *-----------------------------------------------------*--------------------------------*
 ```

-Note that `Size n` is replaced with `0x01` to denote the last key.

-#### Equisized Case
+### Equisized Case

-This is valid if all payloads have the same size.
+This is valid if all items have the same size.

 ```
 *--------------------------------------------------*--------------------------------*